Hotel/Motel accommodations in Mariposa, California

 The Yosemite Area Rapid Transit (YARTS) bus stops just steps from the museum entrance.
 We are along the route of other municipal shuttles from nearby cities and towns, and we are also a major stop-off hub for chartered tourist bus lines.

 Mariposa County also has a small regional airport serving the local area so if you are a pilot “‘flying in for a weekend” to visit our museum and historic community this makes it very practical.
 The airport is geographically 4 miles north of the town.
-Click link below for airport information (rental cars are usually available).
+Click link below for airport information.
+Suggest one calls ahead for facilities and verify if rent car or shuttle services are available to town.

 Mariposa County Airport